python/editorial-board/content/updates/2025-04-08-editorial-board-update.md

     * Mariatta, Carol, and Guido will be there
     * Our updates:
         * Not much has happened, docs community have been active
-        * There has been a few big decisions
+        * There have been a few big decisions
         * Decrease in “entitlement/ownership” of specific docs areas
         * Having a named body has calmed down those and set a tone
     * Start with the positives we’ve seen with docs, it’s more collaborative now